FSMota/FSMota/README.md

 ## Hi im Filipe! 👋
-* 🧑‍🎓Im graduate student in Computer Science course at UFAL (Universidade Federal de Alagoas)
+* 🧑‍🎓 Im graduate student in Computer Science course at UFAL (Universidade Federal de Alagoas)
 * 👨‍💻 Currently im focus in Web development and mobile development front-end and back-end
 * 🎸 Love music and play some guitar and programming 🧑‍💻❤️
 * 🕴 Searching by a job or Internship on this areas ☝️☝️
 ## Where you can Find me! 👋
 * Email: filipe_simoes@outlook.com, fsmota@ic.ufal.br, filipesimoesmotao@gmail.com ;
-* Instagram: @filipe.mota21 ;
+* Instagram: @filipe.mota21;
 * Linkedin: https://www.linkedin.com/in/filipe-mota-87a544208/
 <br>